nkietwee/Introduction-Python/W3-for/doc/for.md

 	- If the number is divisible by 3, print "Fizz"
 	- If the number is divisible by 5, print "Buzz"
 	- Else, print the number itself
+- Calculator
+	The program takes two user inputs and performs addition, subtraction, division, and multiplication, then prints the results if input value not equal 40
+### string
+- Count character
+	Write a program that checks the string and count `c` in string

+- Find string in list
+	Write a program that checks the string ​​in a list and displays `Found` is string equal `green`.

+### dict

+- for int ->
+- for string ->
+- for if else -> fizz buzz
+- for input if else